No Products in the Cart

 Did you know you can change the touch sensitivity of your phone?
 All smartphones, including Android and iPhones, come with a default touch sensitivity which is usually good enough for most situations, but if you feel that your phone’s touch screen is too fast or slow, or otherwise not meeting your needs, you can change the touch sensitivity on your phone.

-This feature can be particularly useful when using screen protectors or waterproof phone cases.
+We know at CaliCase that this feature may be particularly useful when using a screen protector or a waterproof phone pouch.

 Android has a feature that allows you to control the sensitivity of your screen.
 This feature can be particularly useful for people with dexterity issues.
 If you want to be very sure you are touching the right thing, set the screen sensitivity lower and you will have to work harder to activate things.
 If you need a softer touch, set the sensitivity higher.